NimitPant/bgChangingReact/README.md

-Just learning states with these little fun-to-do projects
+Just learning states with these little fun-to-do projects.